aastashov/easyhome_python/README.md

 ## we use sentry

 [Sentry](https://sentry.io) is a cool bug tracker!
 But in GoLang I don't know how it is used.
 So I decided, that errors will be caught in the top-level of the trimmings.
-Hsearch has the following top-level components :
+EasyHome has the following top-level components :

  - grabber - the need to fill the database with new data
  - parser - we got new data from HTML, so we need the html parser
  - matcher - agent to find new data for each user and send him a message
  - garbage - all data can be older, so we need to clean up him
- - bot - telegram interface for communication with hsearch
+ - bot - telegram interface for communication with easyhome
  - api (beta) - HTTP Api for the WEB and Mobile